Skip to main content

 Stem cell infusion

-Once a donor is found, the timing of the transplant must be arranged so that the donor cells are ready when the recipient has completed conditioning and is ready to receive them.
+The timing of the transplant must be arranged so that the donor cells are ready when the recipient has completed conditioning and is ready to receive them.
 The planned day of stem cell infusion is called Day 0.
-Stem cells are given through the central line like a blood transfusion.
-Similar to a blood transfusion, the stem cell transplant is a minor procedure that can take as short as 30 minutes or as long as a few hours.
-General anesthesia is not necessary and caregivers may be present during the procedure.
+The donor’s stem cells may be given as is, or the lab may remove certain parts, such as T cells, prior to infusion.
+The stem cells are then given through the central IV line like a blood transfusion.
+Similar to a blood transfusion, the stem cell transplant is a minor procedure that can be as short as 30 minutes or as long as a few hours.
+General anesthesia is not necessary and caregivers can be present during the procedure.

-Recipients are watched closely for any signs of infection, and they may need pain medicines, medicines for nausea, and fluid and nutrition support.
-Frequent blood tests are performed to monitor for any signs of organ dysfunction.
-Most recipients also receive medications that suppress the immune system in order to help prevent GVHD.
+Healthcare providers watch recipients closely for any signs of infection, and recipients may need pain medicines, medicines for nausea, and fluid and nutrition support.
+Frequent blood tests are performed to monitor for any signs of organ damage.
+Most recipients also receive medications that suppress the immune system in order to help prevent graft-versus-host disease (GVHD, explained below).
 Common examples include cyclosporine or tacrolimus.

 Engraftment

-After an HSCT, doctors expect engraftment to occur.
+After infusing the donor’s stem cells, doctors expect engraftment to occur.
 Engraftment is when the donor's hematopoietic stem cells grow in the recipient and start making healthy blood cells.
 Transplant teams monitor the recipient with a blood test called a complete blood count (CBC).
-When the stem cells start to work, the numbers of particular blood cells will start to rise.
+When the stem cells start to work, the numbers of blood cells will start to rise.
+Typically, the first measure to rise is the absolute neutrophil count, or ANC.
+The time it takes for different cell types to recover to a safe level varies.
+Until healthcare providers are sure that there is good engraftment, the recipient will be monitored very closely.
+Sometimes, doctors give the recipient medication to specifically jumpstart white blood cell production.

 Once there are signs of engraftment, a special blood test will be done to determine what percentage of blood cells are from the donor, called an engraftment or chimerism study.
 Chimerism refers to having cells in the body with different genes, in this case, hematopoietic stem cells and blood cells with the donor's genes and all other cells with the recipient’s genes.
 The higher the percentage of blood cells with the donor’s genes, the better the HSCT has worked.

-Once the blood counts recover to a safe level, recipients may be able to transition to outpatient care at the transplant center.
+Once the recipient’s blood cell counts reach a safe level, they may be able to transition to outpatient care at the transplant center.
 Recipients will have a lot of oral medications, and many need some IV medications, IV fluids, or IV nutrition during the early outpatient treatment phase.
-Home healthcare services, depending upon an individual's insurance coverage, may help with these needs.
+Home healthcare services, depending on insurance coverage, may help with these needs.

 Early transplant complications

-Allogeneic HSCT can have many complications and it is difficult to estimate the risks for each individual.
+Allogeneic HSCT can have many complications, and it is difficult to estimate the risks for a specific individual.

-The donor stem cells may not find a place to land in the recipient’s bone marrow and, therefore, may not give rise to all the different types of immune cells.
+The donor stem cells may not grow in the recipient’s bone marrow and produce all the different types of immune cells.
 If donor stem cells don’t grow (primary graft failure) or don't last (secondary graft failure), a recipient is said to have graft failure.
-An individual will often have a second transplant if this occurs.
+The recipient will often have a second transplant if this occurs.
+More conditioning is typically required in this scenario.

-Sometimes graft failure occurs because a recipient’s immune system, even if it doesn't work very well, attacks the graft.
+Sometimes graft failure occurs because a recipient’s immune system, even if it doesn't work very well, attacks the donor’s stem cells.
 This is called graft rejection.
-An individual will often have a second transplant if this occurs.
+The recipient will often have a second transplant if this occurs.
+More conditioning may be needed during the second transplant depending on the underlying reason for the rejection.

 The donor stem cells may engraft and start working to make T cells with the help of the thymus, but fail to engraft in the bones, where B cells are made.
-If this happens, the recipient may still need lifelong immunoglobulin replacement therapy, antibiotics, or other ongoing therapy to help the immune system.
+If this happens, the recipient may still need lifelong Ig replacement therapy, antimicrobial medications, or other ongoing therapy to help the immune system.
+This typically only occurs in the setting of low or non-conditioned transplants.

 Recipients usually require blood transfusions early after transplant.
 After successful engraftment, the recipient changes blood type from their own blood type to the blood type of the donor.
-Once the donor marrow is producing a good amount of red blood cells, the recipient will generally no longer need transfusions.
+Once the donor cells are producing a good amount of red blood cells, the recipient will generally no longer need transfusions.

 Recipients have low platelet counts and are prone to bleeding after transplant.
-They often receive platelet transfusions for several weeks after transplant to prevent bleeding.
+They often receive platelet transfusions for several weeks to prevent bleeding.
 After successful engraftment, they generally no longer need transfusions.

-In the first few months after transplant, a donor’s immune system may recognize a recipient’s cells as being foreign, and mount an attack against the recipient’s own tissues, just as it would fight an infection.
-HSCT recipients take immunosuppressive medicines for approximately six months after transplant to prevent GVHD.
-Sometimes, despite the preventative medications, GVHD still occurs.
+In the first few months after transplant, the donor’s immune system may recognize the recipient’s cells as being foreign, and mount an attack against the recipient’s own tissues, just as it would fight an infection.
+Most HSCT recipients take immunosuppressive medicines for approximately six months after transplant to prevent GVHD.
+In some types of transplant, the cells that cause GVHD are fully removed prior to the stem cell infusion; these patients may not need to take GVHD prophylactic medications.
+Sometimes, despite the preventative medications or the removal of cells, GVHD still develops.
 The most common signs of acute GVHD are rash or diarrhea.
 It can also affect the liver or other organs.
 Acute GVHD can be mild or severe.
-It is usually treated with steroids and other immunosuppressive medications.
+It is usually treated with steroids and other medications that tamp down the immune reaction.

 Chronic GVHD typically occurs later than acute GVHD and can last a long time.
 It can affect several organs including the skin, mouth, gastrointestinal tract, eyes, lungs, and genitourinary tract.
-It is usually treated with steroids and other immunosuppressive medications.
+It is usually treated with steroids and other medications that tamp down the immune reaction.

-Individuals with PI are prone to infections prior to allogeneic HSCT, but the risk goes up further immediately after transplant.
+Individuals with PI have trouble fighting infections prior to allogeneic HSCT, but the risk goes up even more immediately after transplant.
+Even when new immune cells appear, this infection risk remains because of how new the cells are, as well as the use of GVHD-preventing medications.
 Recipients are monitored very closely for infections during and after transplant.
-Several antimicrobial medications are given to prevent infections, and Ig replacement therapy may be given regularly.
+Recipients take several antimicrobial medications to prevent infections and may receive Ig replacement therapy regularly.
 Recipients are treated aggressively for any sign of infection.
 It is important that the recipient or caregivers call immediately if the recipient has a fever or other signs of infection after discharge from the hospital.

 Chemotherapy used in conditioning can damage organs such as the liver and lungs.
 Certain transplant medications can damage the kidneys.
 Organ function is another thing that will be closely monitored after transplant.

-TMA is characterized by injury to little blood vessels during or after transplant.
-This can lead to blood clotting in the little blood vessels and organ dysfunction.
+TMA is when little blood vessels are injured during or after transplant.
+This can lead to blood clotting in the little blood vessels and organ damage.

 Even though transplant outcomes are now very good for most individuals with PI, survival is not 100%.
-As a gross estimation, the chances of survival are approximately 80% for most individuals with PI.
-However, if a matched (HLA) sibling is available as a donor, survival is closer to almost 100%.
-Chances of survival may be higher or lower depending on several factors such as diagnosis, age, pre-existing complications, donor relation, and HLA match, as well as other variables.
+In general, the chances of survival are approximately 80% for most individuals with PI.
+However, if a matched (HLA) sibling is available as a donor, survival is more than 90%.
+These chances of survival may be higher or lower depending on several factors such as the specific type of PI, age of the recipient, pre-existing complications such as infection or poor organ function, donor relation, and HLA match, among other things.

 Hospital discharge

 Once a recipient is discharged, they usually come back to the transplant clinic several times a week for lab work, examinations, and infusions.
-Often recipients are discharged to housing that is close to the transplant center, particularly if their own homes are some distance away.
-Recipients can still develop complications after discharge, including infections, organ toxicities from medications, and GVHD.
+Often recipients are discharged to housing that is close to the transplant center, particularly if they are far from home.
+Recipients can still develop complications after discharge, including infections, organ damage from medications, and GVHD.

-Once engraftment occurs, and the frequency of blood draws goes down, the central line may be taken out.
+Once engraftment occurs, and the frequency of blood tests goes down, the central line may be taken out.

-By Day +100, some recipients are ready to return to their own homes and can continue to follow up just with their local healthcare providers.
-Recipients often still need to take several medications for the first year after transplant, including immune-suppressive medications to prevent GVHD.
-Until they have a full recovery of immune cell numbers and are successfully weaned off of immune suppressive medications, recipients should remain isolated.
-In isolation at home, visitors should remain restricted, and the recipient will not be allowed outside, or in public places, for several months.
-Neutrophils recover just a few weeks after transplant, but T cells require many months and B cells may take 1-2 years.
+By Day +100, some recipients are ready to return to their own homes and can continue to follow up with their local healthcare providers.
+Recipients often still need to take several medications for the first year after transplant, including medications to prevent GVHD.
+Until they have a full recovery of immune cell numbers and are successfully weaned off of immunosuppressive medications, recipients should remain isolated at home.
+Visitors should remain restricted, and the recipient will not be allowed outside, or in public places, for several months.
+Neutrophils recover a few weeks after transplant, but T cells require many months and B cells may take 1-2 years.

 Healthcare providers can do blood tests to see how an individual’s immune system is recovering and make recommendations about when it is safe to stop isolation.
 Once the immune system is fully recovered, recipients should receive routine re-vaccination following the transplant.